“The best British singer-songwriter of the last ten years – and then some” –Uncut

 “The best wordsmith of her generation” –The Independent

-Thea Gilmore has announced her brand new studio album The Counterweight, which will be released on June 2nd through Cooking Vinyl.
-The first single to be taken from the album, the rallying anthem ‘Sounds Good To Me’, is out now.
+Thea Gilmore’s brand new studio album The Counterweight, released through Cooking Vinyl, is available to order now.
+The first single taken from the album is the rallying anthem ‘Sounds Good To Me’.

 “I like to think of it as a bit of an anarchist’s polka…” says Thea of the single.
 “Calling the dispossessed, the downtrodden, the weary to arms.
 Lighting a fire… remembering there’s more than one way to live and who wants to walk when you can dance!”

 It’s been 13 years and eight albums since Thea released Avalanche, her critically acclaimed fifth release and the album deemed to be her breakthrough record.
 The then 23-year-old was writing with a fire inside her post 9/11 about global anxiety and the increasingly vacuous celebrity culture.

 Calling upon the spirit of this predecessor, Thea is back with the album she feels follows it.
 Having never entirely lost her voice of protest, on subsequent albums Thea was looking inward more, singing songs about the depression she had been diagnosed with, love songs in uncertain times and songs about parenthood.

 Now though, she is back with The Counterweight, an album full of passion and fire inside to protest, and an album that echoes the rapid change in our social and political landscape that 2016 brought with it.

 When finishing the album in September, Thea was forced to look back at the spring and summer recording period and the tumultuous times that happened throughout the year including working on ‘Reconcile’ as Britain voted to leave the EU, and recording ‘Johnny Gets A Gun’ three days after the Orlando shooting.